BibicJr/Database/DWAC-instructions/US_Brokers_DRS.md

 Navy Federal Credit Union (NFCU)
 To request the transfer, complete DriveWealth's Outgoing DRS Transfer form, located here (DriveWealth is the broker that ${name of broker} uses to manage US stocks).
 How to fill out the Outgoing Share Transfer form:
+DriveWealth Account Information:
-DW Account Number: ${name of broker} Account Number.
+Account Number: ${name of broker} Account Number.
+Account Name(s)/Title: Your name.
+Tax ID(s) on the DriveWealth Account: Your SSN
+Account type: Most likely individual
+Contra Firm Account Information
+Account Number: If transferring to a transfer agent you can leave this blank.
+The shares will be transferred to your name, not account number.
+It is not advised to give out your transfer agent account number unless you are tranfserring back to your broker.
-Account Holder (name): Your name.
+Account Name(s)/Title: Your name.
-Phone: Your Phone Number.
-Email Address Your email address.
-Company Name: ${company name} (${Stock Symbol}).
+Tax ID(s) on Account: Your SSN.
-Receiving Firm Name: ${transfer agent name}.
+Receiving Firm Name: Computershare, DTC Number: 7807.
-DTC Number: ${transfer agent DTC member #}.
-Receiving Firm’s Address: Attn: Stock Transfer Department, ${transfer agent address}.
+Receiving Firm’s Address: Attn: Stock Transfer Department, 462 South 4th Street, Suite 1600 Louisville KY 40202.
-Shares should be registered to the benefit of: 'Your Name Here".
-Social Security #: If you don’t have one, enter “999-99-999” in this field.
+Receiving Firm Transfer Department Phone Number and/or Email Address: +800-3823-3823 or +1 800-522-6645
+Receiving Firm DTC/ACAT Clearing number: You can leave this blank as it's not applicable for DRS transfers Receiving Account Type: Most likely individual.
+Transfer Instructions
+Tick DRS transfer.
+If you want to transfer your entire portfolio you can leave the table blank, otherwise fill in:
+Position Name: GameStop Corp
+Position Symbol or CUSIP: GME or 36467W109
+Number of shares: The amount of shares you want to transfer.
+You can ignore the cash amount section below the table.
+You can skip the second table for Mutual Funds
+Signatures:
+Sign and date accordingly
+You can ignore the rest of the form, this is for internal use.
 Once the form is completed (as well as signed and dated), send it back to "contactdigitalinvestor@navyfederal.org".
 Keep a copy of your DRS form as it will help knowing exactly how ${name of broker} entered your information into their system, which in turn will be used on ${transfer agent name}’s system.
 You should receive an automated email response from ${name of broker}, advising that one of their team will be in touch shortly.
 This contact may take anywhere from hours to a couple of days.